 Those figures are presented as guidelines only.
 The numbers become more significant if you consider one job title at a time.

 Though gender should not have an effect on pay, in reality, it does.
 So who gets paid more: men or women?
-Male employees earn 7% more than their female counterparts.
+Male employees in Germany who work in Healthcare Management earn 6% more than their female counterparts on average.

 Healthcare Management professionals in Germany are likely to observe a salary increase of approximately 11% every 16 months.
 The national average annual increment for all professions combined is 8% granted to employees every 16 months.